Join us in celebrating Earth Day.

 - Use a watering can or regulated sprinkler system where you can, instead of a hosepipe

-There are plenty more ways you can help save water, you can find a few here at Volusia.org.
+There are plenty more ways you can help save water, you can find a few here from Volusia.org.

-You can give a little gift to mother nature by planting a tree in your garden, this will increase happiness as well as helping the environment.
+You can give a little gift to mother nature by planting a tree in your garden, this will increase happiness as well as help the environment.

 Trees and other plants are vital to Earth’s survival, so do your bit and plant trees in your garden.

 Here is what your trees will do for the planet: